covidclinical/visualization-notebooks/README.md

-# c19i2b2-notebooks
+# visualization-notebooks
-Jupyter Notebooks for c19i2b2 project.
+Jupyter Notebooks and other code for 4CE data visualizations.

 ## Development